spinfal/Fortnite-Info-Bot/README.md

 If you're going to use this code, please give credit **don't just steal**

 # Features
-- Auto News | Sends the new live news as a gif everytime it changes.
+- Auto Br/Stw/Creative News | Sends the new live news as a gif everytime it changes.
 - Auto Build | Sends the new fortnite build as soon as its out.
-- Auto Shop | Sends the new fortnite BR item shop as soon as it changes.
+- Auto Br/Stw/Creative Shop | Sends the new fortnite BR item shop as soon as it changes.
+- FLToken, AES, and Bearer command
+- Player stats
+- Cosmetic search and information

 # Used API'S